 What if you played the Powerball every single week for your entire life?
 Well, the odds of winning on a single ticket is 1 in 175,223,510, and if you played that every week you’d buy 4,094 tickets.
 Your odds of winning once?
 1 in 42,800, nearly twice as likely as getting murdered by a CHL holder in Texas.

-Now you might think I just cherry-picked the best year for Texas CHL holders when I got my numbers, rather than just using the most recent numbers available.
+Now you might think I just cherry-picked the best year for Texas CHL holders when I got my numbers rather than just using the most recent numbers available.
 So I decided to look back a bit.
-2012 saw 2 murders by CHL holders in TX, 2011 saw 4 plus 3 manslaughters, 2010 – well I don’t know, I got bored of looking at consistently low numbers.
+2012 saw 2 murders by CHL holders in TX, 2011 saw 4 plus 3 manslaughters, and 2010 – well, I don’t know, I got bored of looking at consistently low numbers.

 So, what are the odds of being a victim of violent crime?
 In 1987 the New York Times ran a headline titled “83% TO BE VICTIMS OF CRIME VIOLENCE.”
 That figure was arrived at by the “Government’s National Crime Survey” from 1975-1984, but violent crime has reduced dramatically since then.
-When I ran some (quick, not very scientific) numbers I arrived at a roughly 25% chance of being a victim of violent crime in modern lifetimes.
-Now of course crime isn’t totally random, so I’ll use the demographic figures from this article from Crime In America, which states that males have an 18.4% chance to be a victim of violence, and white people a 15.8% chance, or roughly 1 in 6 between the two.
-These numbers seem very conservative to me, but they’ll do just fine to illustrate the point.
+When I ran some (quick, not very scientific) numbers, I arrived at a roughly 25% chance of being a victim of violent crime in modern lifetimes.
+Now of course, crime isn’t totally random, so I’ll use the demographic figures from this article from Crime In America, which states that males have an 18.4% chance to be a victim of violence and white people a 15.8% chance, or roughly 1 in 6 between the two.
+These numbers seem very conservative, but they’ll do just fine to illustrate the point.

 That means they’re 14,000 times more paranoid than we are.
 And that’s just math.